Vishala121325/Mini-ETL-Pipeline-with-NumPy-Pandas-SQL/README.md

 Run example SQL queries on the cleaned database.

-Optionally, download the resulting SQLite database:```
+Optionally, download the resulting SQLite database.

 ---